Pitch-black Humour with an Unexpected Social Conscience (2020)

 The setting of the sitcom is a grimy local pub where the people the group encounter are as damaged as them: the McPoyles are siblings who have an implicitly incestuous relationship, and whether Dennis and Dee’s father, Frank Reynolds (Danny DeVito) is a scheming businessman or suffers genuine dementia is up for querulous debate.
 However, the self-awareness of the sitcom allows us to walk away feeling amused.
 Each episode frames the drama through pressing social questions or a nuanced ethical dilemma e.g. the environment, international issues, and the breaking-point of friendship.
 ‘This throw-away culture we live in’ is a recurrent conscious phrase.
 This reminds us that the people pulling the strings do in fact possess a moral compass: after all, you must know the boundaries to be able to finely flout them.

 This also brilliantly contributes to an immersive pantomime experience where the actors of the show know that the audience knows that they are acting: ‘shall I do it?’ is the subliminal dare posed to us as Charlie shovels cat-food into his mouth to better sleep, or when Dee ridiculously performs her Latin alter-ego in “brown-face.”
-Despite the outrageous contexts then, there is always an underlying trust.
-Summarised as ‘the antidote to nineties sitcoms’ by a Netflix user, the cynicism of the show has a unique empathetic quality.
+Despite the outrageous contexts, there is always an underlying trust.
+Summarised as ‘the antidote to nineties sitcoms’ by a Netflix user then, the cynicism of the show has a unique empathetic quality.
 Going fifteen seasons strong in 2020, the majority of the public seem to agree.
 Indeed, McElhenney himself has stated that he purposely gained weight as the seasons have gone on to explicitly break away from the cushier, idealistic direction of earlier popular sitcoms such as Friends and Will & Grace.
 In the grittier social climate of the early 2000s when the financial bubble has burst and political polarities have solidified, there is a general aversion to deceptively easy truths.

 The raw depiction of everyday living has become a welcome style.
 This extends to the very timely exploration of gender equality in the show, both on and off the screen.
 A recent episode, responds to the #MeToo movement, candidly depicting the difference between authentic alertness and a knee-jerk tribalism which has at once surfaced within the cause.
 This contests both the normalisation of aggressive sexism and hypocritically reacting with pure venom towards it.
 Exceptional comedy actress, Kaitlin Olson, is given an equal standing among her male counterparts too.
 Her professional portfolio is given due diligence alongside the portrayal of complex millennial womanhood.
 As opposed to being simplistically positioned as a benign guiding force which upholds the traditional cult of maternal womanhood, Dee’s contemporarily feminine character is demonstrated as wayward and outlandish as the rest: the scene where she tries to steal a pair of heels in a covert attempt to look glamorous and goes crashing into a nearby car springs to mind.